 Hipsterdom is tough--it's a lot of work rebelling against blind consumerism and staying ahead of fashion houses that can't wait to steal your uber-original-OMG-what-will-they-do-next style.

 Overzealous hipsters document everything.
-If they didn't record their every interest on Instagram and Facebook, how would you know just how far ahead of you they are?
+If their every interest weren't recorded on Instagram and Facebook, how would you know just how far ahead of you they are?

 You can politely decline and even block games, but your persistent co-worker will be on to a new one next week.
 And you're invited!
 You didn't respond to that last one, so let me try again...